 - That China publishes annual reports on drugs and medical devices evaluation that include their performance efforts.

-- That the State Council Opinions on Reforming the Review and Approval Systems for Drugs and Medical Devices (State Council 2015 No. 44) is the guideline for reforming China’s drug and medical device review and approval systems.
-China agrees that the CFDA will provide no less than a 30-day public comment period for implementing departmental rules and regulations, and will also abide by its technical barriers to trade (TBT) commitments.
+- That the State Council Opinions on Reforming the Review and Approval Systems for Drugs and Medical Devices opens in a new window (State Council 2015 No. 44) is the guideline for reforming China’s drug and medical device review and approval systems.
+China agrees that the CFDA will provide no less than a 30-day public comment period for implementing departmental rules and regulations.
+It will also abide by its technical barriers to trade (TBT) commitments.

 In accordance with China’s medical device regulatory legal framework, China agrees that in the area of market access, it will give imported medical devices the same treatment as those manufactured or developed domestically.

 You may also contact GlobalVision for a complementary professional consultation or a quote for your Chinese medical translations.

 A 10 minute read will help you understand some of the challenges involved in medical translation services and how to overcome them!